pzwiernik/22997-networks/README.md

 ***

 ### Announcements:
+- The following [problem set](./seminars/Problem_set.pdf) contains exercises covering most of the course.
+We will use it for the seminars.
 - **update:** The midterm is scheduled for Monday, November 3, during the lecture.
 - I added the proof sketches for both theorems of Lecture 2.
 The slides have been updated.
 - The first lecture is on September 29, 3-4:30pm, in room 40.063.